nislab/gensync/include/CPISync/Benchmarks/README.md

 machines, each machine will contain the corresponding files.

 ## Using produced files
-The files that are produced in the directory set in `RECORD` are the only thing you need to reproduce the behavior of the synchronization algorithm on the data sets from the application that uses `CPISync` as a library.
+The files that are produced in the directory set in `RECORD` are everything you need to reproduce the behavior of the synchronization algorithm on the data sets from the application that uses `CPISync` as a library.